todogroup/outbound-oss/Introduction.md

 ## Maturity levels

 Corporate adoption of open source can typically be described using a model of maturity levels.
 These levels characterize how, with growing maturity, open source is used in an increasingly effective fashion to drive value and realize business needs.
 How outbound open source is handled is a distinguishing factor between the different levels of maturity.
-A critical factor is the insight that influencing the open source ecosystem is mainly done by participation and doing work as contributions to open source projects.
+A critical factor is the insight that influencing the open source ecosystem is mainly done by participation and contributing to open source projects.

 A typical maturity model of corporate open source adoption will look like this (see for example [Haddad: Open Source Program Offices](https://www.linkedin.com/pulse/open-source-program-offices-primer-organizational-roles-haddad)):